KITS: Inductive Spatio-Temporal Kriging with Increment Training Strategy: Methodology

 \subsection{Node-aware Cycle Regulation (NCR)}

-Recall that virtual nodes do not have supervision signals in the training process.
-Therefore, we propose to construct pseudo labels to better regulate the learning on virtual nodes.
-Specifically, we propose {\bf Node-aware Cycle Regulation} (NCR) (as illustrated in Figure~\ref{fig:pave}(b)), which works as follows.
+Recall that virtual nodes do not have supervision signals during training.
+Thus, we propose to construct pseudo labels for better regulating the learning on virtual nodes.
+Specifically, we propose NCR (as illustrated in Figure~\ref{fig:pave}(b)) as follows.
 We first conduct the kriging process once (first stage) and obtain the estimated values of all nodes.
-We then swap the roles of observed nodes and virtual nodes with an \emph{inverse mask} and conduct the kriging process again (second stage) with the estimated values (outputted by the first stage kriging process) as {\em pseudo labels}.
-The key intuition is that during the second stage kriging process the virtual nodes would have supervision signals (i.e., pseudo labels) for regulation.
-We note that similar cycle regulation techniques have been used for traffic imputation tasks~\citep{xu2022traffic}, and our NCR differs from existing techniques in that it uses an \emph{inverse mask} but not a \emph{random mask}, i.e., it is node aware and more suitable for kriging problem.
-Formally, NCR can be written as:
+We then swap the roles of observed nodes and virtual nodes with an \emph{inverse mask} and conduct the kriging process again (second stage) with the estimated values (outputted by the first stage) as {\em pseudo labels}.
+The key intuition is that during the second stage of the kriging process, the virtual nodes would have supervision signals (i.e., pseudo labels) for regulation.
+We note that similar cycle regulation techniques have been used for traffic imputation tasks~\cite{xu2022traffic}, and our NCR differs from existing techniques in that it uses an \emph{inverse mask} but not a \emph{random mask}, i.e., it is node aware and more suitable for the kriging problem.
+NCR can be written as:

 where $\mathbf{X}_{T-t:T}$ is the input data, $\textit{KM}(\cdot)$ is the kriging model, $\mathbf{\hat{X}}_{T-t:T}$ is the output of the kriging model (first stage), $(\mathbf{1} - \mathbf{M}_{T-t:T})$ is the inverse mask, and $\mathbf{\hat{X}}_{T-t:T}^c$ is the output of the kriging model (second stage).
 Finally, the overall loss function could be written as: